dragoncoder047/aelith/roadmap&ideas.md

 # to do

+* [ ] make the about screen not have hard-coded sections, and be data-driven
+    * [ ] could this work for the config menus too?
 * [ ] make speech bubble using sprite for customization
 * [X] make speech bubble advance logic be handled by entity rather than object to prevent a total lockup if the scene changes mid-sentence
 * [ ] implement cutscene mode on player so camera follows but input is blocked